airlabglobal/AIRlab-site/docs/image-recommendations.md

 ## Notes

 - All current placeholder images are from Unsplash and are free to use
-- However, using actual AIRLab photos will make the site more authentic
+- However, using actual AIRLAB photos will make the site more authentic
 - Consider organizing a photo session with all team members
 - Take multiple shots of each subject to have options
 - Get permission from team members before using their photos publicly